etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md

   ![switch-sys-admin.png](/docs/assets/developer-guide/etendo-rx/tutorial/switch-sys-admin.png)

-The "System Administrator" role allows us to access some windows and permission to create and manipulate the system to fulfill our needs
+The "System Administrator" role allows us to access some windows and permission to create and manipulate the system to fulfill our needs.

 ### Creating a New Module

 Now we'll create a new module.
-It's a self-contained unit of code that performs a specific function and for our case, it will contain all the resources needed in this guide.
+It's a self-contained unit of code that performs a specific function and, in our case, it contains all the resources needed in this guide.
-To create a new module, go to 'Module' window, and add a new record providing the following information:
+To create a new module, go to the 'Module' window, and add a new record providing the following information:

 | Parameter       | Value                                 |
 | --------------- | ------------------------------------- |